Skip to content

 Asymmetric encryption (RSA/ECC) is slow for large data.
 Symmetric encryption (AES) is fast but requires secure key exchange.

-Hybrid encryption gets the best of both:
+Hybrid encryption combines the two:

 1. Generate a random session key (fast)